 Peter Kütemann founded Dietsmann in the Netherlands in 1977.
-His enterprise started as a technical assistance company serving the oil and gas companies in the Netherlands that were about to produce their first gas discoveries off the Dutch coast.
+His enterprise started as a technical assistance company serving the oil and gas companies operating in the Dutch sector of the North Sea.
 At that time these companies employed full-time technical personnel for operation and maintenance services.
 Only in exceptional cases was highly specialized work subcontracted.

 Oil companies recognize the value of outsourcing

-Oil companies gradually realized that outsourcing would enable them to be more flexible and operate more cost effectively.
-An increasing number of functions, not considered business critical, were outsourced.
-Peter Kütemann was the first to create an adequate and competent proposition for outsourcing maintenance without losing control of one’s assets.
+Oil companies gradually realized that outsourcing would make them more flexible and enable them to operate more cost-effectively.
+An increasing number of functions, not considered business-critical, were outsourced.
+Peter Kütemann was the first to create a workable proposition for outsourcing maintenance without losing control of one’s assets.

 1980s – rapid international growth

-In 1989 Dietsmann acquired Setram in the southwest of France, which had strong capabilities in the electrical and instrumentation fields and a well-established contract base with the French oil industry.
-Their branches in Gabon and Congo further strengthened Dietsmann’s African presence.
-The mechanical, electrical and instrumentation capabilities in these countries were merged to create the world’s first multidisciplinary maintenance service company in this sector.
-This new concept proved advantageous in securing Dietsmann’s first integrated operation and maintenance contract, awarded by Elf.
+In 1989 Dietsmann acquired Setram, a company in the southwest of France with extensive capabilities in the electrical and instrumentation fields and a well-established contract base within the French oil industry.
+Setram’s branches in Gabon and the Republic of Congo further strengthened Dietsmann’s African presence.
+The mechanical, electrical and instrumentation capabilities in these countries were merged to create the world’s first multidisciplinary maintenance services company in this sector.
+This new concept proved advantageous in securing Dietsmann’s first integrated Operation & Maintenance contract from Elf.

 1990s – Integrated O&M concept introduced

-Following this success Dietsmann formalized the concept, and the company’s Integrated Operation & Maintenance (IOM) became yet another innovation in maintenance contracting.
-Its ‘shared objectives’ contracting format allowed Dietsmann’s clients to virtually exit day-to-day maintenance operations while remaining in control of the performance of their assets.
+Following this success Dietsmann formalized its Integrated Operation & Maintenance (IOM) concept, which became yet another innovation in maintenance contracting.
+Its ‘shared objectives’ contracting format allowed Dietsmann’s clients to virtually exit day-to-day maintenance operations while remaining in control of their assets’ performance.

-Dietsmann not only serves many international and national energy companies worldwide, it also operates and maintains production plants in the oil & gas, power and mining industries.
-In total, Dietsmann maintains power plants with a combined installed capacity of over 12 Gigawatts of both gas and steam turbine-driven power units.
+Dietsmann not only serves many international and national energy companies worldwide, it also operates and maintains production plants in the oil & gas, conventional and nuclear power generation and mining industries.
+The power plants that Dietmann maintains have a combined installed capacity of over 15 Gigawatts of both gas and steam turbine-driven power units.

-Dietsmann currently employs more than 5,000 people and has a local presence in more countries in West Africa, East Africa, Central and North Africa, the Caspian Sea Region, Russia and South America than any of its competitors.
+Dietsmann currently employs more than 6,000 people and has a local presence in more countries in Europe, Africa, Asia and South America than any of its competitors.

-Dietsmann is independent, privately held, and has no plans to change this.
-Dietsmann is not affiliated with any manufacturer or construction engineering firm and, unlike some other providers of “independent” maintenance services, does not use its services as an outpost for selling spare parts or upgrades.
+Dietsmann is an independent, privately held company and has no plans to change this.
+Dietsmann is not affiliated with any manufacturer or construction engineering firm and, unlike some other providers of ‘independent’ maintenance services, does not use its services as an outpost for manufacturing and selling spare parts or upgrades.